aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

             or pkill command.
 ```

-Reading this teaches us we could actually pass a comma-separated list of PID to
+Reading this teaches us we could pass a comma-separated list of PID to `-g`,
-`-g`, which enables to only call `pkill` once by passing both the PPID and the
+which enables to only call `pkill` once by passing both the PPID and the PID at
-PID at the same time.
-But the second part of the description is actually much
+the same time.
+But the second part of the description is actually much more
-more interesting: by passing `0` we ask `pkill` to infer for us what is the
+interesting: by passing `0` we ask `pkill` to infer for us what is the current
-current process group PID.
+process group PID.
 That greatly simplifies the code by moving this
-responsability out of Go:
+responsability out of Go.
+Which gives us:

 ```go
 func main() {